qbicsoftware-archive/qbic-singularity-malt/README.md

-# qbic-singularity-MALT
+# qbic-singularity-malt

 [![https://www.singularity-hub.org/static/img/hosted-singularity--hub-%23e32929.svg](https://www.singularity-hub.org/static/img/hosted-singularity--hub-%23e32929.svg)](https://singularity-hub.org/collections/641)

-A Singularity container for MALT, the MEGAN alignment tool (https://ab.inf.uni-tuebingen.de/software/malt).
+A Singularity container with MALT, the MEGAN alignment tool (https://ab.inf.uni-tuebingen.de/software/malt), created by [Daniel H. Huson](https://ab.inf.uni-tuebingen.de/people/welcome.html/huson/welcome.html).

-For further information or help reffering the container, please contact: sven.fillinger@qbic.uni-tuebingen.de.
+For further information or help reffering the _container_, please contact: sven.fillinger@qbic.uni-tuebingen.de.

 ## Documentation

 ### Bootstrap files with tags
 We provide always a bootstrap file (`Singularity`) tagged `.latest` which represents the most resent development status of the container.
-If you see version tags like `.v1.0`, this means that this is the recipe of a container with a stable version tag.
+If you see version tags like `.v0.4.0`, this means that this is the recipe of a container with a stable version tag of MALT.

 ### How to build the container